UK, and especially London, is becoming a hub for the world’s creative industry.

 - Creative clusters have a dominant presence in London and the South-East of England (which together comprise around a third of clusters identified).
 But just over one-fifth of clusters are found in the North of England, and Scotland, Wales and Northern Ireland all feature too.

-The UK as a global hub and gateway to Europe has great expertise, talent, competition and a landscape favoring this industry, with great opportunities for Norwegian companies and investors looking to work within this sector.
+The UK is a global hub and gateway to Europe, and provides great expertise, talent, competition and a landscape favouring this industry.
+There are great opportunities for Norwegian companies and investors looking to work within this sector.

 Five reasons to choose the UK’s creative industries